g1ft-code/mocha-automation/README.md

 Here’s how you can get this project up and running:

 ### 1. Clone the Repository
-Start by cloning the repository to your local machine
+Start by cloning the repository to your local machine and navigating into the project directory.

 ```bash
 git clone https://github.com/your-username/postman-api-automation.git